heiner/dylaniki/Why_Do_I_Have_To_Choose?.md

 ---
 title: Why Do I Have To Choose?
-permalink: Why Do I Have To Choose?
+permalink: Why Do I Have To Choose
 layout: wiki
 tags:
  - Songs
  - Miscellaneous Songs
 ---

 Written by Willie Nelson
-As performed by Bob Dylan in Gothenburg, June 9, 1984
-Tabbed by Eyolf Østrem
+As performed by Bob Dylan in Gothenburg, June 9, 1984 Tabbed by Eyolf Østrem

 * * * * *